orangejuice/blog/data/activity/book-德伯家的苔丝-2021/record.en.md

 date: 2024-04-19 14:03:28+08:00
 douban:
   rating: 9.1
-  subtitle: "[UK] Thomas Hardy / 2021 / Guangxi Normal University Press"
+  subtitle: "[English] Thomas Hardy / 2021 / Guangxi Normal University Press"
 ---

-Via tw Stopping Cloud, I've finally finished reading 'Tess of the d'Urbervilles.'
-The classic written a century ago still beats all kinds of popular novels today.
-Tess is a tragic story, but Hardy doesn't make the reader feel sad or depressed, his tone is soothing.
-When describing the characters' mood, he uses the changes in the natural scenery to project their inner feelings.
-The lush and fertile summer farms, the cold and desolate plateaus in winter, all correspond to Tess's state of mind.
-A nearly perfect girl, beautiful, hardworking, kind, and independently bearing everything from her poor family, struggles in despair in the hegemonic masculinity of 19th century rural England.
-She finally chooses an extreme way to prove her pure and faithful love.
-Many people will blame the libertine d'Urbervilles who engulfed Tess into darkness.
-However, Tess's emerald 'willing to give her life for love' is also one of those pushing her towards tragedy.
-Limitations of the time make it impossible for us today to condemn the Victorians' definition of female purity.
-In contrast, some men in present-day China might still be living in that social era a century ago.
+Via Twitter Tingyun.
+Finally finished 'Tess of the d'Urbervilles', a classic written a century ago that still surpasses many popular novels of today.
+Tess's story is a tragedy, but Hardy’s writing doesn’t make the reader feel mournful or oppressed.
+His tone is soothing, using the changing natural scenery to reflect the characters' inner feelings— summer's abundant, lush farms and winter's cold bleak highlands all mirror Tess’s emotional state.
+A nearly perfect girl, beautiful, hardworking, kind, independently bearing the burden of her impoverished family.
+In 19th century rural England, amidst the male-dominated values, she struggled desperately and eventually chose an extreme way to prove her pure and faithful love.
+Many blame Alec d'Urberville, the libertine who entangled Tess in darkness, yet Tess’s endurance 'for the love of him she could risk her life' also pushes her toward tragedy.
+The constraints of the time prevent us from condemning Victorian England's definition of female purity, though some modern Chinese men might still be living in a social epoch a century past.